fnx-io/i69n/README.md

-Simple internationalization package for Dart and Flutter.
+Simple internationalization (i18n) package for Dart and Flutter, with support

 # Overview